 Vincent van Gogh’s iconic masterpiece is easily one of the most visited and photographed works of art at MoMA.
-A member of van Gogh’s nocturne series, it’s a companion piece to his work Starry Night over the Rhone (1888).
+A member of van Gogh’s nocturne series, it’s a companion piece to his work Starry Night Over the Rhone (1888).
 The painting has numerous interpretations, which is why it continues to be one of the most captivating works of all time.

 Commemorating one of the most memorable moments of the American Revolution, Leutze created this oil-on-canvas painting in Germany before it was brought over to the United States after changing ownership several times.
-After the terrorist attacks on September 11th, a Metropolitan Museum of Art security guard glued a picture of the Twin Towers to it.
+After the terrorist attacks on September 11, 2001, a Metropolitan Museum of Art security guard glued a picture of the Twin Towers to it.
 Famous for its striking patriotism, this painting remains both controversial and iconic.

-One of a series of paintings Monet completed at his home in Giverny, Monet’s outstanding canvases occupy an entire gallery at the Metropolitan Museum of Art.
-Several of Monet’s iconic paintings are exhibited throughout New York City (Monet’s work and his influence can also be found at the MoMA, the Guggenheim, and the New YorkBotanical Garden), but you can find some of his best, to include The Water Lily Pond, at the Met.
+One of a series of paintings Monet completed at his home in Giverny, these outstanding canvases occupy an entire gallery at the Metropolitan Museum of Art.
+Several of Monet’s iconic paintings are exhibited throughout New York City (Monet’s work and his influence can also be found at MoMA, the Guggenheim, and the New York Botanical Garden), but you can find some of his best, including The Water Lily Pond, at the Met.

 Chagall was one of the first artists to depict surreal visions of a dreamscape, and his astute observations made him one of the most fascinating artists of the 2oth century.
 You can also see his stunning work on the ceiling at the Metropolitan Opera House in Lincoln Center.

 Wyeth did not originally receive much publicity for this painting, which was inspired by watching his crippled neighbor crawl across her family farm.
 Fostering an essence of magical realism, Christina’s World depicts the boundless strength of the spirit over the constraints of physicality.
-On view at the MoMA, Wyeth’s majestic creation is one of history’s most widely recognized works of art.
+On view at MoMA, Wyeth’s majestic creation is one of history’s most widely recognized works of art.